pterofighter-s-organization/apptracker/README.md

 # Contributors
 - Kelvin Chan (Github: chan34kelvin)
-- Damon Chen (Github: peterofighter)
+- Damon Chen (Github: pterofighter)

 # Installation
 The following instructions will help you setup this application to run in the local machine.